davidkimai/RIC-Extending-OpenAI-Neuron-Explainer/README.md

 ## [**`Inspired by OpenAI's Research`**](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html)

 ## Please keep in mind this is an early open prototype.
-We're inventing the field as we work, and the first textbook is now decentralised!
+We're inventing the field as we work, and the first textbook is now decentralized!
 ## **`Claude encourages you to research and remix!`**
 ## **`These ideas aren't proprietary.
 They're participatory!`**